-Each (source) file can be listed as a hyperlink.
-You can click on it and SaberCopy will open that file in the associated application if it has been defined to Windows.
+Each (source) file is listed as a hyperlink.
+You can click on it and SaberCopy will open that file in the associated application as long as it has been defined to Windows.

-There are 4 buttons at the bottom which control the overall display:
+There are 3 buttons at the bottom which control the overall display: